oreillymedia/ncsa-logparse/blog/part2.md

 ## Reading a log file

-At this point need to build a pipeline that goes from a file path for an existing log file all the way to a value of the type `Log`.
+At this point we need to build a pipeline that goes from a file path for an existing log file all the way to a value of the type `Log`.
 The reference implementation builds a command-line tool that takes a file path as it's input, however command-line argument parsing is beyond the scope of this post.
 Let's assume a hard-coded file path for simplicity's sake: `~/logs/access.log`

 So what we want is a function that satisfies this type signature: